 Data Boundary Definitions

-Ingestion boundaries must resolve ambiguity before data enters the calculation engine.
-Primary failure modes include malformed tax identifiers, ambiguous work location mapping, and temporal misalignment.
-Boundary enforcement requires strict schema validation paired with deterministic jurisdictional resolution.
-Every record must be tagged with a primary work state, secondary work state (if applicable), and a compliance jurisdiction code.
+Ingestion boundaries resolve ambiguity before data enters the calculation engine.
+The dominant failure modes are malformed tax identifiers, ambiguous work-location mapping, and temporal misalignment between hire and effective dates.
+Enforcement requires strict schema validation paired with deterministic jurisdictional resolution: every record must carry a primary work state, an optional secondary work state, and a compliance jurisdiction code before it is admitted.

 import re